-As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query” or “submit an LOI.”
+As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query letter” or “submit an LOI.”

 Just to be clear, these two don’t always mean the same thing.

-Yes, you can write an introduction that works like both an LOI and a query letter, but separately, each has their own distinctions, different purposes and different levels of appeal to different clients.
+Yes, you can write an introduction that works like both an letter of introduction and a query letter, but separately, each has their own distinctions, different purposes and different levels of appeal to different clients.

 What is a Query Letter?